Mikejo5000/vsts-docs-pr/docs/work/track/query-by-date-or-current-iteration.md

 You can use the **@CurrentIteration** macro in a query from the following clients:
 <ul>
   <li>
-    <p>Web portal that connects to VSTS</p>
+    <p>Web portal that connects to Team Services</p>
   </li>
   <li>
-    <p>Web portal that connects to an on-premises TFS 2015 RC</p>
+    <p>Web portal that connects to an on-premises TFS 2015 or later version</p>
   </li>
   <li>
-    <p>Visual Studio 2015 RC or Team Explorer 2015 RC connected to TFS 2015 RC or VSTS.</p>
+    <p>Visual Studio 2015 or Team Explorer 2015 or later versions connected to Team Services or TFS 2015 or later versions.</p>
   </li>
 </ul>

 An error occurs if you open a query that contains the **@CurrentIteration** macro in earlier versions of Visual Studio, or from Excel or Project.
-Also, the macro cannot be used when [copying or cloning test suites and test cases](https://msdn.microsoft.com/library/hh543843.aspx), [defining alerts](alerts-and-notifications.md), or with [VSTS REST APIs](https://www.visualstudio.com/integrate/get-started/rest/basics).
+Also, the macro cannot be used when [copying or cloning test suites and test cases](https://msdn.microsoft.com/library/hh543843.aspx), [defining alerts](alerts-and-notifications.md), or with [REST APIs](/docs/integrate/get-started/rest/basics).